-The amalgamation of central Gondwana occurred through convergence at several discrete subduction and collisional zones; collectively forming the East African Orogen.
-Madagascar was located in the centre of Gondwana and provides an ideal natural laboratory to study how this supercontinent coalesced (Collins, 2006; Collins and Windley, 2002; Tucker et al., 1999).
-Of particular interest and contention, is how and when the Archaean nucleus of Madagascar amalgamated with the Dharwar Craton of India to the east, and East Africa to the west, as well as smaller continental blocks of equivocal origin.
-Reconciling this tectonic history has major implications for global plate tectonic models during the Neoproterozoic (e.g. Merdith et al., 2017).
+- 23 The amalgamation of central Gondwana occurred through convergence at several discrete subduction - 24 and collisional zones; collectively forming the East African Orogen.
+Madagascar was located in the - 25 centre of Gondwana and provides an ideal natural laboratory to study how this supercontinent - coalesced (Figure 1a) (Collins, 2006; Collins and Windley, 2002; Tucker et al., 1999).
+Of particular - interest and contention, is how and when the Archean nucleus of Madagascar amalgamated with the - 28 Dharwar Craton of India to the east, and East Africa to the west, as well as smaller continental blocks of - equivocal origin.
+Reconciling this tectonic history has major implications for global plate tectonic - models of the Neoproterozoic (e.g. Merdith et al., 2017). - 31 Central Madagascar comprises the Archean Antananarivo Domain, the Proterozoic Itremo sub-domain - and the Neoproterozoic Ikalamavony Domain.
+These terranes are bound by two postulated major - 33 sutures; the eastern Betsimisaraka Suture and the western Vohibory Suture (mapped as the Ampanihy - shear zone in Figure 1b).
+These sutures resulted from at least two distinct orogenic events that - amalgamated central Madagascar, the Dharwar Craton of India, and Africa within Gondwana (Figure